fahiiim/BookaBL/README.md

 # BOOKABL

-BOOKABL Milestone 1 is a multi-tenant AI WhatsApp receptionist backend for South African dental clinics.
+BOOKABL Milestone 1 is a simple level AI WhatsApp receptionist backend for South African dental clinics.
 It accepts signed WhatsApp Cloud API webhooks, runs a deterministic booking conversation, stores bookings in Supabase, mirrors them to Google Calendar when configured, and notifies clinic owners through Telegram.